 As you feed the mind good food like this, then when the thought of other food comes up, you’re not all that interested.
 You’ve got something really good right here.
 There may be the force of habit when you go back to old things.
 But the more you learn how to appreciate the sense of fullness you have right here, the more you can use it to help let go of things that otherwise would just pull you in and make you suffer in the end.

 So you’re trying to fabricate something really good right here, with a sense of knowledge, as you’re observant.
 In this way, you begin to understand fabrication, and how you do have some say in what you’re experiencing right now.
 We’re not totally passive, and also not totally subject to the results of past kamma.
 We have some choices.
 The more skilled we are, the more we can do with those choices.

-So learn how to be good at fixing your meal, because it gives you energy on the path—and also teaches you some very important lessons about the mind, lessons that come in handy in learning how not to suffer, regardless of what the situation is.
+So learn how to be good at fixing your meal, because it gives you energy on the path—at the same time teaching you some very important lessons about the mind, lessons that come in handy in learning how not to suffer, regardless of what the situation is.
 There’s so much in the world that you can’t control, it’s good to find things that you can—and it’s good to learn that the things that you can control, the qualities of your mind, your intentions, are the ones that make all the difference between suffering or not.
 They’re the crucial ones, so give them a lot of attention.